ImperialCollegeLondon/coli-whole-cell-coarse-grained-model/README.md

 Displays the model-data agreement for the ribosome fraction data from `Scott et al.` used in the fit as a function of the parameters.

+Currently: fix a_sat for different values, 2D sobol explo (sigma and q) for each a_sat, exclude parameter sets where `alpha_{max}` < 15 minutes doubling time,

 It highlights some partial un-identifiability between `\sigma` and `a_{sat}`.

+We will select three parameters sets spanning different values of `a_{sat}` and display the ribosome fraction model data agreement for each.

 ### Figure 2